Cootamundra Domestic Training Home for Aboriginal Girls: The buildings

 Beyond this was a separate brick kitchen.
 In between the kitchen and the main building were an assembly area and a well.
 Adjacent to the kitchen was an old morgue which had been moved several times on the site and was used by the Girls' Home as a store room and also a punishment room; it has since been demolished, however the foundation slab remains.
-The buildings are surrounded by extensive lawns and some large trees, such as Pepper Trees and Eucalypts.
+The buildings are surrounded by extensive lawns and some large trees, such as pepper trees (Schinus areira or similar) and eucalypts.
 The tennis court is still in situ although not maintained.
 There is an original dairy to the south of the main building which is in poor condition.
 A caretaker's cottage was constructed between 1920 and 1940 at the front gate.
 There was a boiler which has had test excavation and can be regarded as a potential archaeological resource.

 After the closure of the Girls' Home the site was taken up by the Bimbadeen Evangelical College.
 Bimbadeen has added to and made alterations to the main Girls' Home complex.
 The area between the kitchen and the main building has been fully enclosed for use as an auditorium.
 A large dining room has been added to the north of the kitchen.
 A blockwork ablutions building has been constructed on the site of an earlier building.
 A large farm shed and six new residences have been added along the northern boundary away from the main complex.
 The circular carriageway used by the hospital is no longer evident and the main entrance is in the location of the old well.

 The original buildings as used by the Cootamundra Aboriginal Girls' Training Home have been adapted but can still be clearly read amongst the additions.

+Legacy

+The girls taken to the home were part of the Stolen Generations of Aboriginal people in Australia.

+One former "Coota girl," Lorraine Peeters, established the Marumali Program in 2000, to help people affected by the Stolen Generations to heal from trauma and in a culturally informed manner.